Plein Air Art Hacks to Improve Your Outdoor Art Experience

 Reaching for your water bottle and getting a lukewarm sip is the worst.
 The night before you’ll be painting, ﬁll your bottle halfway and freeze it on its side.
 When it’s time to set out, pull it from the freezer and ﬁll it the rest of the way with your favorite beverage.
 The frozen half will act as a giant ice cube.

 The last thing you want is to come home from a painting excursion with bug bites galore.
 Create an easy, natural bug repellent by cutting a ripe lime in half and studding it with cloves.
 Bugs hate it, and it actually smells good!

 Don’t Get Turned Around

 Out there amidst all the gorgeous landscape features, don’t forget the basics on perspective.
 They will ground your composition in reality and make it convincing.
-Use the methods and tips in our Perspective Guide for Artists Kit to refresh yourself on everything you will want to know.

 Another one of our plein air art hacks is: Put your phone inside a clear zipper storage bag when you’re close to a body of water or painting poolside.
 This will protect your gear, but your camera feature will still be usable, so you can snap any reference shots you want.

 Save yourself from soggy feet when painting rainy scenes, seascapes or marshy landscapes.
 Wear rubber boots for your next waterways excursion.
 Your socks will thank you.

 Yummy trail mix is only a few handfuls of goodness away.